Pretzels-Singh/Stats220/index.md

 - Gaming

 ## *Memes!!!*
-I Love browsing memes in my spare time therefore decided to make on of my very own.
+I enjoy browsing memes in my leisure time, so I decided to create one of my own.
 Below is a meme I made using the R package [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).

 ![](my_meme.png)

 My Inspiration/ Ideas for the Meme:

-1. The Yamero Cat Meme was one of my Inpirations.
+1. One of my sources of inspiration was the Yamero Cat Meme.
-2. I also took Inspiration from a Gru meme as Shown below and decided to combine the two.
+2. I was also inspired by a Gru meme, which you can see below, and wanted to mix the two.
 ![](https://i.kym-cdn.com/photos/images/newsfeed/001/349/947/2e9.jpg)

-The meme Ive made is new/original as it uses a combination of two memes to make something unique and funny.
+The meme I created is new/original in that it combines two memes to create something unique and amusing.

-Below IvE Attached the code which i used to make the meme.
+I've included the code that I used to create the meme below.

 ```
 #Importing All Cat Photos
 library(magick)